qdcampagna/BTODSTARLNUNP_EVTGEN_Model/README.md

 So, if you wanted to generate 10,000,000 B0 decays, you would use:

 ./run_dstarlnu -n 10000000 -b B0 -u dstarlnu_np.dec -o filename.root

+If you want to simulate BBbar pairs in the Belle II environment from the Upsilon(4S) resonance, use the Makefile to make the run_dstarlnu2 script.
+To generate a distribution, edit BB_dstarlnu_np.dec to include whatever new physics coefficients you would like.
+The command follows exactly the same as above, but with run_dstarlnu2.
+As an example, if you wanted to generate 10,000,000 B0 decays, you would use:

+./run_dstarlnu2 -n 10000000 -b B0 -u BB_dstarlnu_np.dec -o filename.root